The Definitive Guide to Image Aspect Ratio for Printing

 Changing the Image

 If none of the above options works for you - the image crop won't work well, the black bars aren't acceptable, and you need the print to be a certain size because you have a frame or an exact amount of space it needs to fill, the final option is to email our customer service with your image attached and explain the issue you are having.
 We can try to fix it and if our fix doesn’t work, then moving to a different image may be the way to go.
+You can also consult our extensive guides on how to make a poster and how to make a canvas print.

 Common Printing Aspect Ratios